Canterbury, New South Wales: Transport

 Canterbury Road is a major arterial route, 11 kilometres (7 miles) long and the only vehicular crossing of the Cooks River within the suburb.
 The road connects the inner suburbs of Sydney with Bankstown and suburbs further to the south-west.
 Secondary routes, King and Holden Streets, connect the suburb to Ashfield in the north.

 Canterbury railway station is located on the Bankstown line of the Sydney Trains network.
 The line, which crosses the Cooks River, was opened in 1895 and electrified in 1926.
+The station was closed on 30 September 2024 to allow for the line to be converted to Sydney Metro standards; the Metro trains will subsequently serve the rebranded Metro North West & Bankstown Line.
 Two additional tracks were laid for goods traffic through to Port Botany.
 The station is the terminus for several Transit Systems bus routes.

 Pedestrians and cyclists can cross the Cooks River at one of two dedicated footbridges making the riverside pleasant and accessible for recreational users.
 The popular Cooks River bicycle track follows the river along its northern bank connecting the suburb with Homebush to the north-west and Botany Bay to the east.
 The river itself is navigable only during high tide and used occasionally by canoeists.